DaleOrders/AWS-Study-Notes/README.md

 - Data is encrypted in transit using HTTPS
 - Data inside the tunnel is in encrypted form.
-- Objectsencrypted by the client before they leave.
+- Objects encrypted by the client before they are sent to S3.
 - Data being sent the whole time is sent as ciphertext.
 - AWS has no way to see into the data.
 - The encryption burden is on the customer and not AWS.